commercialhaskell/stack/doc/build_command.md

 !!! note

-    This feature is EXPERIMENTAL, and its behavior may be changed and improved.
-    You will need to clean your workdirs before use.
+    The behaviour of this feature may be changed and improved.
+You will need to clean your project's Stack working directory before use.
 If you want to compile all dependencies with split-objs, you will need to delete the snapshot (and all snapshots that could reference that snapshot).

 ### `--no-strip` flag